 When does babbling turn into talking?
 With regard to babbling and communication, I can’t really tell you how long it’s going to take for your child to speak, as it’s different for every child.
 I’ve had children on my caseload who babbled for a few months and then start putting words together, and I’ve also had children who babble for a very long time before forming words.

-If you are worried about “speech delay,” I encourage you to find a speech-language pathologist and receive an evaluation.
+If you are worried about “speech delay,” I encourage you to find a speech-language pathologist to schedule an evaluation.

 Speech Blubs is a great way for your child to learn from early sounds to building sentences.
-Start your free trial today and explore engaging activities your child will love and benefit from.
+Start your free trial today to explore engaging activities your child will benefit from and love.

 Speech Learning Simplified!

 Babies make sounds right from the time they are born – in fact, they announce their arrival with a loud cry!